The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Therefore, love must be a free choice—an act of will.

-And so, when God created us to share in His glory, He gave us free will, so that we would be capable of love.
+And so, when God created us to share in His glory, He gave us free will, so that we would be capable of real love.
 But with free will comes the ability to renounce love.
 That is what sin amounts to: it’s a renunciation of love; it’s a turning away from moral responsibility to others that ultimately results in a separation from God.

 So here we are.
 We’re not bad persons.
-And yet we do bad things to others without even seeing it.
+And yet we have the freedom to do bad things to others without even seeing it.
+How, then, shall we ever see the truth?
+How shall we ever know real love?

 Finding the Truth: True Love

 Now, if God were to appear to us in His full glory, we would surely drop down before Him in terror.
 But we wouldn’t necessarily love Him.
-True love, after all, is an act of self-sacrifice offered in free will, not something engendered by fear.
+Real love, after all, is an act of self-sacrifice offered in free will, not something engendered by fear.

 After all, what, in all its blindness, does human culture tend to value?
 Well, look at politics, sports, and entertainment and you will see an insatiable thirst for wealth, glamor, power, competition, and revenge.
-So is it any wonder that to show us true love, and to bypass all human illusions, God came to us in poverty, simplicity, weakness, and gentleness?
+So is it any wonder that to show us real love, and to bypass all human illusions, God came to us in poverty, simplicity, weakness, and gentleness?

 And that’s why Saint Paul said (1 Corinthians 1:23) that the crucifixion of Christ seemed like folly to the Greeks who valued the “wisdom” of natural philosophy; and to the Jews, who looked for powerful prophetic signs, the crucifixion was a stumbling block.